TheOtherTwinCoder/easyPI_WiFi/README.md

 # easyPI_WiFi
 Simply, a devboard with a WiFi shield using the RPI RM2, made for Macondo!

+*Well, what's the point?*

+I made easyPI WiFi for one simple reason - its customizability!
+Most custom board related to the Pi Pico don't have the ability to use shields (especially due to the lack of some pins, like pins 25 and 29) - which isn't great for adding features to your board (from just the regular features of a microcontroller!)

+Features:

+EVERY GPIO pin included with the RP2040 - such as pins 25 and 29 - while not losing out on other pins, like the ADC pins!
+RPI_RM2 compatibility with the shield, allowing for WiFi and Bluetooth USB-C rather than the normally used Micro-USB with Picos 264 KB of on-chip SRAM
+All the features of a regular Pi Pico, too!

 ## How It Works
 This'll be added once I build the PCB after reciving my parts!